 Recommended items with associated costs include pamphlets (on-line and hardcopy) that summarize by-laws applicable to the Urban Forest, signs and hoarding identifying Tree Protection Zones (on public and private projects), and a campaign to promote the value of the City's Natural Heritage System.
-All these items are focused on either (a) educating people about existing policies and legislation in place to protect and/or regulate activities within the Natural Heritage System and Urban Forest, or (b) fostering a better understanding of the value of the Natural Heritage System and Urban Forest as essential green infrastructure and key contributors to quality of life in Mississauga.
+All these items are focused on either (a) educating people about existing policies and legislation in place to protect and/or regulate activities within the Natural Heritage System and Urban Forest, or (b) fostering a better understanding of the value of the Natural Heritage System and Urban Forest or guality of life in Mississauga.